-Use the Audit Trail Export Window to export the contents of the Audit Trail Window to either an ASCII text file, and XML file, or a Microsoft Excel file.
+Use the Audit Trail Export Window to export the contents of the Audit Trail Window to either an ASCII text file, and XML file, or a Microsoft® Excel file.
 Only the events displayed in the Audit Trail Window are exported.
 Events filtered out of the view are not exported.
+This window is only available if the LabChip GxP option is installed with the LabChip GX Reviewer software.